2021 Polish Genealogy Conference

 He is webmaster of “Genealogy of Halychyna/Eastern Galicia”, a site devoted to Polish and Ukrainian genealogical research in Eastern Galicia/Western Ukraine.

-In 2008, he became a member of the Małopolska Genealogical Society in Kraków.
-He was also an originator and organizer of the local genealogical initiative: The Walerian Bujnowski Sokółka Area Genealogical Society (2010).
-He was a speaker at the genealogical conference of Polish Genealogical Society of Connecticut and the Northeast in New Britain, CT and at the genealogical meeting of Polish Genealogical Society of New York State and The Nashi Predky Society.
+In 2008, Daniel became a member of the Małopolska Genealogical Society in Kraków.
+He was also a founder of the local genealogical initiative The Walerian Bujnowski Sokółka Area Genealogical Society (2010).
+He has been a featured speaker at the genealogical conference of the Polish Genealogical Society of Connecticut and the Northeast in New Britain, Connecticut, Polish Genealogical Society of Massachusetts, Polish Genealogical Society of New York State and The Nashi Predky Society.

 Tom was privileged to be a member of the first group of genealogists to visit the International Tracing Service (ITS) in Bad Arolsen, Germany in May 2008 following the opening of the ITS archives to public access.
 The ITS archives hold 50 million records on 17.5 million people including both Holocaust victims and survivors, forced laborers, and more than 8 million displaced persons (DPs).

 He is a 2009 graduate of the National Institute on Genealogical Research (NIGR).
 Tom has made numerous presentations at various genealogy conferences including those organized by the Polish Genealogy Society of Connecticut & the Northeast Inc. (PGSCTNE), the Washington D.C.
 Family History Center and the Baltimore Family History Center and the Fairfax Genealogical Society (FxGS).
 He is also a frequent contributor to the monthly Polish genealogy e-zine Gen Dobry!

 In addition to being a foreign language educator, Shea is a trained archivist and professional genealogist with specialization in Eastern Europe and Ireland and frequently lectures and presents workshops internationally on the topics of document translation and other linguistic issues, immigration history and European archival resources.
 The founding President of the Polish Genealogical Society of Connecticut and the Northeast, Inc., he now serves as its Reference Archivist and as the long-time editor of its journal, Pathways & Passages.